-Whether you’re having a summer barbecue, a picnic, or just an intimate meal at home, the original Hellmann’s potato salad recipe is a must-have.
+Whether you’re having a summer barbecue, picnic, or just a quick meal at home, this original Hellmann’s potato salad recipe is a must-make.

-What’s not to love about a potato salad?
-It’s delicious, filling, and best of all, easy to make and super budget-friendly!
+What’s not to love about potato salad?
+It’s delicious, filling, and, best of all, easy to make and budget-friendly!

-It can easily feed a crowd, but it won’t burn a hole in your pocket at the same time.
+This recipe can easily feed a crowd but won’t burn a hole in your pocket.
+Plus, the whole family will love it.

-So if you’re looking for the perfect accompaniment to your barbecued meats and burgers, this recipe has you covered.
-Let’s get started.
+So, if you need the perfect accompaniment to your barbecued meats and burgers, try this Hellmann’s potato salad recipe.

 Hellmann’s Potato Salad